-Income parameters have remained relatively stable throughout 2016, with slight increases in rental rates and decreases in capitalization rates.
-Apartment units in mixed use properties also saw an increase in rental rates while cap rates have remained stable.
+Income parameters have remained relatively stable throughout 2017, with modest increases to apartment and multiple residence rental rates and slight decreases in capitalization rates.
 Changes to these income parameters have been observed in the market and are supported by both published data and recent market sales.